KISRDevelopment/Full-Stack-Dev/team_project_workflow/documentation.rst

 to publish it.
 GitHub will be a helpful middleman.

 If you have a package for which you'd like to create documentation, you might as well start producing that right away.
-If not, you can do it do it in a new dummy project.
+If not, you can do it in a new dummy project.

 Set up your working environment